TheRoddyWMS/BatchEuphoria/README.md

 ## Integration Tests

 To start the integration tests, please fill in host and user settings (password for lsf rest) into integrationTest.properties.
-Then start the tests like you'd start any unit tests.
+Then start the tests like you'd start.

+# Change Logs

+* 0.0.8

+   - accounting name added to Job and implementation of `-P` parameter for `bsub` (LSF).